DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I submitted the Feed Reader App and I learned how to dynamically create DOM elements using JavaScript and CSS Grid.
 Then I solved one algorithm challenge on FreeCodeCamp.

 **Thoughts:** I plan to create my own Bookmarking app using the techniques I've learned so far.

+### Day 78: 2018 May 18th

+**Today's Progress**: I refactored the code for the Testing App, and I started diving into the back-end world.
+I'm gonna use Cloud9 as an IDE for developing my first Express App.
+I'm very excited about it!

+**Thoughts:** I plan to study new topics while I keep on going with the course, and I want to commit to solving at leat one algorithm challenge per day from now on.